The amazing story of Mayumi Tsubokura, japanese painter of waves & surfing.

 Early in his childhood, Mayumi was trained in the way of the Samurai: the Bushido.
 At the age of 6, he started to study various Japanese martial arts, Kendo, Judo, Iaido, and Karate.
 He was introduced to painting and Japanese literature in the same time.

-In his teenage, Mayumi passed his black belt in judo and karate, his 1st dan of kendo, but it was karate that better suited the intrepid nature of Mayumi.
+In his teenage, Mayumi passed his black belt in judo and karate, his 1st dan of kendo, but it was karate that better suited his intrepid nature.

 He was accepted as a student and competitor in Masutatsu Oyama’s dojo.
 Founder of the Kyokushinkai karate, Oyama was at the time Japan’s most notorious martial artist, and his establishment was the most prestigious in the world.

-During these years, Western culture conquered Japan, broadening his horizons in life.
-Mayumi lived in the entertainment district of Roppongi-Akasaka, in the heart of the hanamachi.
-His high school days took place in a psychedelic fueled, mutating Tokyo, around bars, night-clubs and ochayas.
-Working in a famous music hall of Tokyo, he was introduced to Frank Sinatra, James Brown, and Tina Turner.
+During these years, Western culture conquered Japan, broadening Mayumi’s horizons in life.
+He lived in the entertainment district of Roppongi-Akasaka, in the heart of the hanamachi.
+His high school days took place in a psychedelic fueled, mutating Tokyo, around music halls, karate fights, and ochayas.
+Working in a famous night club, he was introduced to Frank Sinatra, James Brown, and Tina Turner.

 His desire to leave Japan grew fast during these years.